by brand

 Quick answer

 Voodoo frame numbers are stamped on the underside of the bottom bracket.
-As a popular Halfords mountain-bike brand, Voodoo is among the more commonly stolen budget bikes, so run the number through Cyclesite's free lookup for an instant UK check against police records, stolen-bike databases and community reports.
+As a popular Halfords mountain-bike brand, Voodoo is among the more commonly stolen budget bikes, so run the number through Cyclesite's free lookup for an instant UK check against a stolen-bike registry and rider-filed theft reports.

 Where Voodoo stamps the frame number